google/knative-gcp/docs/install/install-knative-gcp.md

                kubectl annotate serviceaccount controller iam.gke.io/gcp-service-account=cloud-run-events@$PROJECT_ID.iam.gserviceaccount.com \
                --namespace cloud-run-events
                ```
-        - Export service account keys and store them as Kubernetes Secrets.
+        - Export service account keys and store them as **Kubernetes Secrets**.

            1. Download a new JSON private key for that Service Account. **Be sure not to
               check this key into source control!**